What is differential geometry: curves and surfaces: General domains

-\begin{thm}{Theorem} Let $\Lambda$ be a compact domain bounded by a finite collection (possibly empty) of simple piecewise smooth and regular curves $\gamma_1,\dots,\gamma_n$ in a smooth surface $\Sigma$.
+\begin{thm}{Theorem} Let $\Lambda$ be a compact domain on a smooth surface.
+Assume $\Lambda$ is bounded by a finite (possibly empty) collection of closed piecewise smooth curves $\gamma_1,\dots,\gamma_n$.
 Suppose that each $\gamma_i$ is oriented in such a way that $\Lambda$ lies on its left.
-Then for an integer $\chi=\chi(\Lambda)$.
+Then